Roseparsley8972/CEGM2003-Water/README.md

     - This code contains a summary of the Lasso, improved RF and XGBoost models.
 Different functions can be called to train and test the models on the same datasets, as well as to plot y-y plots and predictions of recharge rate in Australia.
 It combines the main aspects of all the work done for all three models, including those found in the "Improved_RF_code" folder and the "XGBoost" folder.
     - Further details can be found in the file "Workflow.md"

+  - **Hyperparameter_optimization**
+    - Contains code to find optimal hyperparameters used in Workflow for the 3 different models

   - **Improved_RF_code**
-    - Contains the optimization of the original Random Forest
+    - Contains the original codes used before the Workflow and Hyperparameter_optimization code was made for the optimization of the original Random forest
-    - Includes optimization of hyperparameters and computational time

   - **XgBoost**
-    - Our alternative to the Random Forest
-    - Includes code for optimizing its hyperparameters
+    - Contains the original codes used before the Workflow and Hyperparameter_optimization code was made for the testing and optimization of XgBoost.

   - **CNN_from_R**
     - Contains a deep-neural network approach for estimating groundwater recharge in Australia based on Kirkwood et al. (2022)